Exploring Data Types in Your Lab Space

 Use our filtering feature to organize and locate data and analyses stored within your lab space!

 We've added a new feature to make it easier to navigate your lab space and find files, experiments, and projects!
-You can access our data tab through the right sidebar after logging into your Pluto account, between the icons that take you to our search and explore functions.
+You can access our data tab through the left sidebar after logging into your Pluto account by clicking on "Data Vault."

 Within the data tab you can...